MailOnline/VPAIDFLASHClient/README.md

   - expose ad Unit interface to outside
   - using the **uniqueid** to identify the swf

+The goals of VPAIDFLASHClient are:
+  - common interface for VPAID in different technologies [HTML5](https://github.com/MailOnline/VPAIDHTML5Client) and [FLASH](https://github.com/MailOnline/VPAIDFLASHClient).
+  - handle how to load the VPAID adUnit
+  - be a simple and "stupid" implementation of VPAID

+check [videosjs-vast-vpaid](https://github.com/MailOnline/videojs-vast-vpaid) if you need VPAID in [videojs](https://github.com/videojs/video.js)

 TODO
 ===============
   - try to implement flex unit tests